-For transaction fees, the covariation with price movements remains weakly negative as illustrated in Figures 1 and 2.

-The Granger Causality Test, as shown in Table 3, does not indicate a causal relationship between transaction fees of the Ethereum blockchain and the native token (ETH) price (demonstrated by the statistically insignificant p-value).
-Moreover, the adjusted R^2 is low, also indicating weak explanatory power of transaction fees.
+Transaction Fees exhibit a moderately positive covariation with price movements.
+As the calculation window lengthens, the positive correlation between Transaction Fees and price movements remains moderate, as illustrated in Figures 1 and 2.
+The Granger Causality test, as shown in Table 3, does not indicate a causal relationship between Transaction Fees of the Ethereum blockchain and the native token (ETH) price (demonstrated by the statistically insignificant p-value).
+Moreover, the adjusted R^2 is low, also indicating weak explanatory power of Transaction Fees.

 Figure 1.
-ETH Transaction Fee and Price
+ETH Transaction Fees and Price